telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/table-context-menu.md

 The table context menu may be opened from the ellipses(`...`) displayed when you hover over the corresponding table or table column.
 The exact options in the menu depend on the selected table part - see [Crosstab Areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).

-## Context Menu for the entire Table item.
+## Context Menu for the entire Table item

 Hover over the top left table corner to open the Context Menu for the entire table